wp-plugins/twfeed/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.5 =
+* Changed argument structure for object calls within PHP template files.
+* See installation if you use twFeed within PHP template files.

 = 0.4 =
 * Due to the code restructuring, usage outside of widget area has changed.
 See installation section for more information.